supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. You should see the newly created Incident.

-    >**Note:** The event that triggers the incident may take 5+ minutes to process.
+    >**Note:** The event that triggers the incident may take 30 or more minutes to process.
 Continue with the next exercise, you will come back to this view later.

 1. Select the Incident and review the information in the right blade.